Culture - nasopharyngeal; Swab for respiratory viruses; Swab for staph carriage

 There are no risks with this test.

-Murray PR, Witebsky FG.
+Murray PR.
 The clinician and the microbiology laboratory.
-In: Mandell GL, Bennett JE, Dolin R, eds.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 17.BACK TO TOP
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 16.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2016 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.